 What other services do you offer?

 Angel MedFlight is in the business of providing and/or arranging air medical transportation services, commercial medical escorts, ground ambulance services, and insurance benefit assistance.

 Yes, we are fully licensed and insured.
 We utilize aircraft that are FAA Part 135 compliant.
 Angel MedFlight utilizes the services of sole and exclusive FAA F.A.R.
 Part 135 vendors, such as AeroJet Services (License Number: J7EA116I).
 Our vendors retain WYVERN and ARG/US Platinum ratings in order to ensure the safest aviation operations possible.
 All flight crew and medical staff maintain all required licenses and certifications.
 We also obtained Arizona Department of Health Services Air Ambulance License (Lic.#750).
 This license gives us the authority to operate fixed wing air ambulance, providing basic life support, advanced life support, critical care missions, convalescent and interfacility transports in the State of Arizona.

 Who will provide the care?

-Many air ambulance companies have minimum-wage employees or salesmen answering the phones and the cheapest nurses and paramedics medics available providing care (most of which just get off a shift at another place of employment).
 At Angel MedFlight, a trained medical professional handles all phone calls 24/7/365.
-Our standard medical team typically consists of one registered flight nurse and one critical care flight paramedic who have a minimum of 10 years of combined experience.
+Our standard medical team typically consists of one registered flight nurse and one critical care flight paramedic.
 Many have specialized training in critical care, emergency medicine or other specialties.
 Together they can handle virtually any incident that might occur during a transport.
 If you want to rest assured that your loved one is in capable and experienced hands, you will choose Angel MedFlight.

 How many medical personnel are with the patient on each transfer?